joeatbayes/oid-mapper/readme.txt

   make sure the jdk/bin directory is added to your path enviornment variable.

   set class path to include
     CLASSPATH=c:\PostgreSQL12\pgJDBC\postgresql-42.2.12.jar;
     # The JAR file was downloaded from
     #   https://jdbc.postgresql.org/download.html
+    # See Java instructions for Ubuntu below

+  # Ensure the PGUSER and PGPASS enviornment
+  # variables are set to reflect what has been
+  # configured in postgres.

   Change directory to repo/go  on my machine this is /jsoft/oidmap/java